FREE GUIDE: Download “The 5-Day Gut Reset Plan” – our most popular resource

 Hydration: The Foundation of Fuelling

-Hydration is a fundamental part of nutrition for runners, directly impacting performance, endurance, and recovery.
-Dehydration can quickly lead to fatigue, reduced output, and increased risk of injury.
-Since water makes up around 60% of your body weight, it plays a vital role in nutrient transport, regulating body temperature, and removing waste products—making it an essential focus in any runner’s nutrition plan.
+Hydration is a fundamental part of nutrition for runners and directly influences performance, endurance and recovery.
+Dehydration can quickly lead to fatigue, reduced output and a higher risk of injury.
+Water makes up approximately sixty percent of body weight and plays a vital role in nutrient transport, temperature regulation and waste removal.

 Pre-Run Nutrition: Preparing for Peak Performance